Stop Smoking’ Support

 Most people find that it takes them a while to get over their desire for a cigarette.
-This is normal, and will soon fade away, especially when you start to feel the benefits from not sucking poisionous smoke into your lungs every day!
+This is normal, and will soon fade away, especially when you start to feel the benefits from not sucking poisonous smoke into your lungs every day!

-Smokefree Pregnancy Incentives Programme
+Smokefree Pregnancy and Newborn Incentives Programme

 Are you pregnant (less than 28 weeks) and wanting help to stop smoking?

-NRT: what type and what dose to use.
+Nicotine Replacement Therapy (NRT): what type and what dose to use.

-NRT comes in one longer-acting form, which is the 24 hour skin patch, and several shorter-acting forms, which are the gum, lozenges, inhalator and mouth spray.
+NRT comes in one longer-acting form, which is the 24-hour skin patch, and several shorter-acting forms, which are the gum, lozenges, inhalator, and mouth spray.

 The patches come in three strengths; the gum and lozenges come in two strengths; and the inhalator and mouth spray in one strength.

 Some people use just the one product at a time – either a longer-acting patch (one a day) or one of the shorter-acting products (several times a day).
 Others use a combination of the patch plus gum or lozenges or the inhalator.
-The choice will depend on how strongly addicted you are, and your personal preference (e.g. some people can’t chew gum; others don’t like the mouth-feel or taste of the lozenges, etc).
+The choice will depend on how strongly addicted you are, and your personal preference (e.g., some people can’t chew gum; others don’t like the mouthfeel or taste of the lozenges, etc.).

-Having a choice of two strengths means if you feel that the dose is too strong (you might feel some nausea, or a faster heart beat) you can switch to a lower strength or space out your use of the gum/lozenge/inhalator.
+Having a choice of two strengths means if you feel that the dose is too strong (you might feel some nausea, or a faster heartbeat) you can switch to a lower strength or space out your use of the gum/lozenge/inhalator.

 If you have your first cigarette more than an hour after waking, and/or smoke fewer than 10 per day, the recommendation is for the lower-strength oral products (gum/lozenge/inhalator), starting before you would normally have your first cigarette.
 These can be used on their own or in combination with a 14mg patch.

 The Mouth Spray (“Quick Mist”) is the most concentrated form of NRT, and can give the fastest relief from nicotine withdrawal, but the effect also wears off more quickly.

-If you are using NRT to help you quit smoking (not just to manage your need to smoke while at work), you can cut down the dose and the amount of NRT over a period of several weeks as the cravings for a smoke fade away.
-It is considered safe and often helpful to keep using NRT for 3 to 6 months after stopping smoking, to help prevent a relapse (e.g. if under stress, or on an impulse).
+If you are using NRT to help you stop smoking (not just to manage your need to smoke while at work), you can cut down the dose and the amount of NRT over a period of several weeks as the cravings for a smoke fade away.
+It is considered safe and often helpful to keep using NRT for 3 to 6 months after stopping smoking, to help prevent a relapse (e.g., if under stress, or on an impulse).

-How to use NRT (Nicotine Replacement Therapy)
+How to use Nicotine Replacement Therapy (NRT)

-Patches 24-hour patches come in three strengths: 21mg, 14mg & 7mg
+Patches: 24-hour patches come in three strengths: 21mg, 14mg & 7mg